dotnet/EntityFramework.Docs/entity-framework/core/cli/dbcontext-creation.md

 ## Args

-Both <xref:Microsoft.EntityFrameworkCore.Design.IDesignTimeDbContextFactory-1.CreateDbContext> and `Program.CreateHostBuilder` accept command line arguments.
+Both <xref:Microsoft.EntityFrameworkCore.Design.IDesignTimeDbContextFactory.CreateDbContext?displayProperty=nameWithType> and `Program.CreateHostBuilder` accept command line arguments.

 Starting in EF Core 5.0, you can specify these arguments from the tools: